 - If you or any of your partners use needles to inject drugs, and whether you ever share needles

-Answers to these questions as well as many others as part of a comprehensive evaluation, will allow the doctor to make a particular recommendation for you and to see what your best options are.
+Answers to these questions and many others as part of a comprehensive evaluation will allow the doctor to make a particular recommendation for you and see what your best options are.
 The doctors at Manhattan Primary Care look forward to meeting you and putting you on a path to your best health.